All the Information You Need to Know about the IELTS Exam

 GlobalExam is a platform dedicated to online training for language proficiency tests, such as the IELTS and the TOEFL.
 It allows you to train in real exam conditions, thanks to a timer for each exercise, and content produced by experts in language tests.
 Each exercise is corrected on the platform to allow you to identify your strengths and weaknesses.

-You’ll have access to many study sheets, in order to complete your training.
+You’ll have access to many English grammar study sheets and English vocabulary sheets, in order to complete your training.

 Evaluate yourself in real conditions and find out your score with our IELTS and TOEFL practice tests and questions, learn from your mistakes and improve quickly with our corrected exercises, choose the course that suits your goal and stay motivated with our personalized training, track your profession in real time with our progress tracker.